dancer1325/opensearch-documentation/_api-reference/index-apis/put-mapping.md

 PUT /<target-index1>,<target-index2>/_mapping
 ```

 ## Path parameters

-The only required path parameter is the index with which to associate the mapping.
-If you don't specify an index, you will get an error.
-You can specify a single index, or multiple indexes separated by a comma as follows:
+The only required path parameter is the index with which to associate the mapping
+* If you don't specify an index, you will get an error
+* You can specify a single index, or multiple indexes separated by a comma as follows:

 ```json
 PUT /<target-index>/_mapping